sourcegraph/handbook/content/departments/engineering/dev/enablement/dev-experience/processes.md

 2. How and where are we reaching them?
 3. What do they need in order to adopt this change?

-From the answers, we create a Definition of Done for the item that should include these steps:
+From the answers, we extend the Definition of Done for the item to include these steps:

 - Create an announement about the change in immediate channels (relevant Slack channels)
 - Add an entry to the Dev Experience newsletter